brian-e-shilo/todoList-AIbased/README.md

 ___

-this is an adaptation of todolist-ai by s-alad
+This is an adaptation of todolist-ai by s-alad